-Anyone can experience financial hardship, and the chances are high that you’ve experienced some sort of financial crisis at least once in your life.
-Financial hardship leaves us in a difficult place of seeking an immediate solution to the problem, and amongst the array of options, some assets you own play an integral role in determining which option is the most suitable for us.
+Anyone can experience financial hardship.
+The chances are high that you’ve experienced some sort of financial crisis at least once in your life.
+Financial hardship leaves us in a difficult place of seeking an immediate solution to the problem.
+Amongst the array of options, some assets you own play an integral role in determining which option is the most suitable for us.

 The main purpose of writing this article is to explain a debt solution method called bankruptcy and how to get it—as described in the Georgia Code.
 If you have assets that won’t allow you to get exemptions, I will discuss some alternatives that can also help.
 Georgia is a unique state in that Georgia’s wildcard exemption may save you thousands of dollars.